 Eileen Donaghy (16 July 1930 - 26 October 2008) was an Irish traditional singer.
 Donaghy was well known for her recordings of ballads such as The Oul Lammas Fair and My Lagan Love and was known as the "First Lady of the Moy".

-Eileen Donaghy was born Mary Josephine McNally in Brackaville, Coalisland, County Tyrone, Northern Ireland.
-Her family always called her Maisie.
-She was the second of three children and the elder daughter of Hugh Pat McNally and Brigid (née Corey) McNally.
+Eileen Donaghy was born Mary Josephine McNally in Brackaville, Coalisland, County Tyrone.
+Her family always called her "Maisie".
+She was the second of three children and the elder daughter of Hugh Patrick and Brigid (née Corey) McNally.
 She left school at 14 and worked as a darner in Derryvale weaving factory.
 She was a member of a variety group that performed in local halls.

 She toured the world as part of the traditional folk scene in the early 1960s and was successful in Ireland, the UK, New Zealand, Australia, the US and Canada.
 One of her albums, "Let's Sing With The Irish" was issued on Fontona (Philips) Records in the UK and Epic Records in the US simultaneously.
 She recorded an album of rebel songs, during "the Troubles", albeit under the name of her grandmother, Brigid Corey.
 This album was reissued on CD by Outlet Recording Company before they went defunct in the 1990s.